stellar/stellar-protocol/ecosystem/sep-direct-payment.md

 -----|-----|------
-`require_receiver_info` | array | A list of [SEP-9](sep-0009.md) values requested for the receiving client `amount` | number | Amount of payment in destination currency `fields` | object | A key-pair object containing the values requested by the receiving anchor in their `/info` endpoint `lang` | string | (optional) Defaults to `en`.
+`require_receiver_info` | array | A list of [SEP-9](sep-0009.md) values requested for the receiving client `amount` | number | Amount of payment in destination currency `fields` | object | A key-pair object containing the values requested by the receiving anchor in their `/info` endpoint, broken out by sender, receiver, and transacton.
+`lang` | string | (optional) Defaults to `en`.
 Language code specified using [ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1).
 Any human readable error codes or field descriptions will be returned in this language.

 #### Responses